Advanced-Observability/ioam-agent/README.md

 # IOAM Agent

-The IOAM (In-situ Operations, Administration, and Maintenance) Agent is responsible for capturing IPv6 packets with IOAM Hop-by-Hop headers, extracting IOAM traces, and reporting them to a gRPC server or printing them to the console.
+The IOAM (In-situ Operations, Administration, and Maintenance) Agent is responsible for capturing IPv6 packets with IOAM Hop-by-Hop headers, extracting IOAM traces, and reporting them to an IOAM collector or printing them to the console.

 ## Prerequisites